Davidhaba/TermX/README.md

 # TermX (MacOS)

-##TermX: A Web-Based macOS Terminal and File System Simulator
-TermX is an interactive, web-based simulator that emulates the look and feel of a macOS terminal and file explorer.
+TermX: A Web-Based macOS Terminal and File System Simulator TermX is an interactive web-based simulator that emulates the look and feel of a macOS terminal and file explorer.
 It's a fun and practical project designed to showcase a modern, dynamic web application that operates a virtual file system directly in your browser.
 This project is perfect for anyone interested in exploring command-line interfaces, file management, or just wants to play around with a virtual environment without touching their actual computer.
-Features
+Key Features
 TermX provides a robust set of features that mimic a real operating system environment, all within your web browser.
 Interactive Terminal
 The core of TermX is its fully functional terminal.
 You can run classic Unix-like commands to navigate the file system and manage files: